badlydr4wn/chat-prefixes/README.md

   - *UBasic* prefixes are a single emoji in a larger font size.
 They are the most efficient in terms of message space.

 ## 📰 Detailed Prefixes
+> [!TIP]
-Detailed prefixes have seperately coloured brackets and look slightly better.
+> Detailed prefixes have seperately coloured brackets and look slightly better.
 This comes at the cost of higher message usage.

 ### 👑 Leadership Team
 | Role | Preview | Markup |